Japan says US travel warning for virus won't hurt Olympians

-Japan says US travel warning for virus won't hurt OlympiansWednesday, May 26, 2021
+Japan says US travel warning for virus won't hurt OlympiansTuesday, May 25, 2021

 |

-TOKYO, Japan (AP) — The Japanese Government was quick yesterday to deny a US warning for Americans to avoid travelling to Japan would have an impact on Olympians wanting to compete in the postponed Tokyo Games.
+TOKYO, Japan (AP) — The Japanese government Tuesday was quick to deny a US warning for Americans to avoid travelling to Japan would have an impact on Olympians wanting to compete in the postponed Tokyo Games.

 US officials cited a surge in coronavirus cases in Japan caused by virus variants that may even be risky to vaccinated people.
 They didn't ban Americans from visiting Japan, but the warnings could affect insurance rates and whether Olympic athletes and other participants decide to join the games that open on July 23.